 Naturally, you’re in business to make money – that’s obvious.
 But why else?
 Dig deep and bring your “why” to the forefront.

 - Have a decent picture of you!
-Your face, smiling!
+Your face, your team, smiling!

 - Consider adding a short, talking-head style video

 Demonstrate that you, the person behind the business, is not just interested in product, price, place and promotion but that you actually have interesting things to say.
-Marketing is about communication, about establishing a dialogue.
+Marketing is about clear communication for the benefit of your target customer.

 But You Hate Writing